djeada/Algorithms-And-Data-Structures/src/collections_and_containers/README.md

 Problem: Two or more inputs give the same output.

 Solutions:
-1. Collision resolution with chaining: we put multiple entries into the same slot with the help of a linked list
+1. Collision resolution with chaining: we put multiple entries into the same slot with the help of a linked list.
-- If there are many collisions: <code>O(1)</code> complexity gets worse !
+- If there are many collisions: <code>O(1)</code> complexity gets worse!
-- It has an additional memory cost due to the references
+- It has an additional memory cost due to the references.

-2. Open addressing: better solution
+2. Open addressing: better solution.
-- If collision occurs, we find an empty slot instead
+- If collision occurs, we find an empty slot instead.
-- Linear probing: if a collision occurs, we try the next slot ... if there is a collision too we keep trying the next slot until we find an empty slot
+- Linear probing: if a collision occurs, we try the next slot ... if there is a collision too we keep trying the next slot until we find an empty slot.
-- Quadratic probing: we trying slots 1,2,4,8... units far away
+- Quadratic probing: we trying slots 1,2,4,8... units far away.
-- Rehashing: we hash the result again in order to find an empty slot
+- Rehashing: we hash the result again in order to find an empty slot.

 <h2> Applications:</h2>

 - Databases: hashing is often easier than searching trees.
-- In large networks, lookup tables ( lookup for IP addresses )</code>
+- In large networks, lookup tables (lookup for IP addresses)</code>.
-- Histograms are a type of graph that shows the distribution of data (ex. frequencies of character occurrences in a string)</code>
+- Histograms are a type of graph that shows the distribution of data (ex. frequencies of character occurrences in a string)</code>.
 - For substring search, the Rabin-Karp algorithm uses the hashing technique.

 <h2> Time complexity </h2>